bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 date_dmy | dd/mm/yyy  | International-formatted date with slashes | date | yyyy-mm-dd
 timestamp | `[0-9]+` | A long integer number that represents a Unix timestamp | long | `[0-9]+`

-### Column: Pattern
+### Field: Pattern

 __Value Status__: OPTIONAL

-The `Pattern` column in the data dictionary may contain a regular expression that specifies a pattern that must be matched by datafile values.
+The `Pattern` field in the data dictionary may contain a regular expression that specifies a pattern that must be matched by datafile values.
 For a given datafile value, the complete value must match the pattern.

-### Column: Units
+### Field: Units

 __Value Status__: OPTIONAL

-The `Units` column in the data dictionary describes represent quantities then the value of this column may be used to document the quantity units.
+The `Units` field in the data dictionary describes represent quantities then the value of this field may be used to document the quantity units.

 Since there is no standardized list of units used for RADx studies we do not provide a controlled list of units here.
 However, here are some common units that we have observed being used in RADx data dictionaries.